-The Trustees regret to announce that we are suspending our application process to new applicants from today, Friday 27 March 2020, due to the significant social and economic uncertainty created by COVID-19.
-This decision will be reviewed on a weekly basis.
+The Trustees regret to announce that we suspended our application process to new applicants on Friday 27 March 2020, due to the significant social and economic uncertainty created by COVID-19.
+This decision will be reviewed regularly.

 Please accept our apologies for having to make this unprecedented decision and let us all hope that normal life returns soon.
 In the meantime may we wish you and your families continued good health.